 In other words, consider doing an activity that might take you out of your head and help connect you with your physical body or imagination.

 3. Be honest.
 Spend time seeing people with whom you can feel happy around, and take some time when they ask “How are you?” to tell them the truth.
 But whatever you do, don’t spend the whole day talking about what’s wrong, and promise yourself to take some time to do what brings you pleasure.
+If you’d also like to try some CBD which has helped many people manage depression, anxiety and a whole range of ailments have a look over at a site like yoursnutrition.com.

 4. Know that all families are flappin’ crazy!
 Family, simply by being family, can create a strange, especially chaotic species of anxiety.
 Family dynamics are complex and deep-seated.
 Know you’re not alone, and know this doesn’t mean your family sucks and that Penelope’s family is way better.
 Who’s Penelope?
 I DON’T KNOW!
 Because people with perfect families don’t exist!